OBF/obf-docs/Travel_fellowships.md

 development and open science in the biological research community?
 Events can include - but are not limited to - conferences, workshops, codefests, and hackathons.
 We give slight preference to OBF events and member projects.

-The event can occur anytime between the application deadline, and one year after the deadline.
-Events which finish before the application deadline are not eligible.
+The event can occur anytime in an one year window starting one month after the application deadline.

 **What is your participation?** We look at both your role at the event, your past participation in the project that you are representing, and also your general history in open source development or open science.
 We give slight preference to participation in OBF events and member projects.